siljamdev/Tebas/README.md

 Install plugins directly from the [Official Tebas Registry](https://github.com/siljamdev/Tebas-Registry).

 ## Installation
-You can install Tebas for Windows, Linux and MacOS with the portable executable from the [releases](https://github.com/siljamdev/Tebas/releases/latest).
+You can install Tebas for Windows, Linux and MacOS with the portable executables from the [releases](https://github.com/siljamdev/Tebas/releases/latest).

 ## License
 This software is licensed under the [MIT License](./LICENSE).